-It is important to note that Acumen does not provide international global payroll services as a standalone solution, but only as a part of our global PEO and Payroll solution.
+It is important to note that Acumen does not provide international global payroll services as a standalone solution but only as a part of our global PEO and Payroll solution.

-Our comprehensive global PEO and payroll services are just some of the benefits of partnering with Acumen International.
-We make it easy for you to achieve your business goals in Greece by officially employing and compensating your best selected global talent – both locals and expats – without concerns for legal and compliance risks faced by global employers.
+Our comprehensive global PEO and payroll services are just some benefits of partnering with Acumen International.
+We make it easy for you to achieve your business goals in Greece by officially employing and compensating your best selected global talent – locals and expats – without concerns for legal and compliance risks faced by global employers.